Trailer only

 Cancel

-June 17th, 1994 looks at and details notable sporting events occurring around the time of the police chase of OJ Simpson on the date in question.
+June 17th, 1994 examines notable sporting events that occurred around the time of the police chase involving OJ Simpson on the date in question.
 Filmed by Brett Morgen, the documentary was released as part of ESPN’s 30 for 30 series.

-Unlike most conventional documentaries, there is no narration, interviews, or other typical devices to guide and inform.
-Instead, there are newsreels with a background of music.
-Providing a glimpse of the social and political impact that the Simpson incident provoked, legendary sports casters such as Bob Costas and Chris Berman struggle to balance the breaking and obviously controversial story regarding the legendary Heisman Trophy-winner-turned-actor with the diverse sporting events covered by the media.
+Unlike most conventional documentaries, there is no narration, interviews, or other typical devices to guide the viewer.
+Instead, the film relies on newsreel footage set against a musical backdrop.
+Offering a glimpse into the social and political impact provoked by the Simpson incident, legendary sportscasters such as Bob Costas and Chris Berman struggle to balance the breaking — and highly controversial — story of the Heisman Trophy winner turned actor with the wide range of sporting events being covered by the media.

-These two lines of thought – the Simpson highway chase and the gameplay – offered what Morgen hoped was an understanding of the “soul of America.”
+These two parallel threads — the Simpson highway chase and the sporting contests — combine to offer what Morgen hoped would be an understanding of the “soul of America”.

-In the documentary, there’s Arnold Palmer’s final round at the 1994 U.S. Open.
-Baseball legend’s Ken Griffey Jr. tying Babe Ruth’s most home runs record, as well as the MLB’s 65th game for the year being played.
-The United States was, for the first time, hosting the commencement of the 1994 FIFA World Cup.
-A ticker tape parade for the newly crowned champion New York Rangers took place on Broadway.
+The documentary captures Arnold Palmer’s final round at the 1994 U.S. Open, baseball legend Ken Griffey Jr. tying Babe Ruth’s home run record, and the 65th Major League Baseball game of the season being played.
+It also shows the United States hosting the opening of the 1994 FIFA World Cup for the first time, as well as a ticker-tape parade on Broadway for the newly crowned New York Rangers.

-June 17th, 1994 juxtaposes the chase itself with what were a series of noteworthy sporting events on what is considered one of the most interesting and exciting days in sports history.
+June 17th, 1994 juxtaposes the chase itself with a series of landmark sporting moments on what is widely regarded as one of the most fascinating and eventful days in sports history.

 Inline Feedbacks